-If the decision is not to conduct an equality impact assessment, please provide details of the reasons.

-It is not considered necessary for this policy.

-If the decision is not to conduct an equality impact assessment the public authority should consider if the policy should be mitigated or an alternative policy be introduced.
+If the decision is not to conduct an equality impact assessment, p provide details of the reasons.
+It is not considered necessary for this policy. lease If the decision is not to conduct an equality impact assessment the authority should consider if the policy should be mitigated or an al policy be introduced. e public ternative N/A If the decision is to subject the policy to an equality impact assess please provide details of the reasons. ment, N/A :

-No mitigation necessary for this policy.

-If the decision is to subject the policy to an equality impact assessment, please provide details of the reasons.

-N/A